Swimming Holes in Bidwell Park

 The City of Chico’s Bidwell Park has the best urban swimming holes in California.
 Bold statement, but come find out for yourself and steep yourself in more than just cool water.
 From the rugged Sierra Nevada foothills to Downtown Chico, Big Chico Creek runs through the city and is lined with ecological treasures, curious history, and awe-inspiring vistas, which you can experience at any of its natural swimming holes throughout the park.

-The most accessible swimming destination on Big Chico Creek is just a mile upstream from Downtown Chico.
-Sycamore Pool at the One Mile Recreational Area is an expansive living pool where the creek continuously flows through a 1920s-era concrete basin.
-The pool is surrounded by Lower Bidwell Park’s idyllic tree canopy and grassy fields.
+Located just a mile upstream from Downtown Chico, Sycamore Pool at One Mile Recreational Area is the most accessible swimming destination on Big Chico Creek.
+This expansive living pool, where the creek continuously flows through a 1920s-era concrete basin, is surrounded by Lower Bidwell Park’s idyllic tree canopy and grassy fields.
 No matter how hot it gets in Chico, the ever-flowing creek will be sure to cool you off.
 Lifeguards are on-duty daily from noon to 7:00 pm between Memorial Day and Labor Day, except for Thursdays when the pool is drained and cleaned.
 At the heart of Lower Park, Sycamore Pool is surrounded by amenities and destinations for the whole family including the Caper Acres playground, the Chico Creek Nature Center, picnic areas, horseshoe pits, restrooms, water fountains, and a snack shop.

-The first designated swimming hole in Upper Bidwell Park is rather tame, especially in the summer when Big Chico Creek’s flow relaxes.
-Alligator Hole is a pleasant stop along the pedestrian-only Yahi Trail and it’s only three-quarters of a mile from the Horseshoe Lake parking area (Lot E) making it a great destination for young hikers.
+The first designated swimming hole in Upper Bidwell Park, Alligator Hole is rather tame, especially in the summer when Big Chico Creek’s flow relaxes, making it a pleasant stop along the pedestrian-only Yahi Trail.
+Its shallow waters and location, only three-quarters of a mile from the Horseshoe Lake parking area (Lot E), also make it a great destination for young hikers.
 It’s also a nice spot to cool off one last time after a long hike.
 There’s a small gravel beach with nice views of the beginning of Upper Park’s South Rim.

 Bear Hole is easy to find from Alligator Hole: about a mile upstream along the Yahi Trail, you’ll notice that the trail starts following an old concrete ditch structure.
 You’ll also notice that Big Chico Creek begins cutting through a jumble of shiny black volcanic basalt (the Lovejoy Formation).
 This is how you know you’ve made it to Bear Hole.
 If Upper Park Road is open past Horseshoe Lake (Tuesday through Saturday with good weather), you can park at Lot K or L. It’s also pretty easy to find your way to Bear Hole from Upper Park’s Middle Trail or Lower Trail.

 Once you’re there, you’ll find out why Bear Hole is one of the most talked about features of Bidwell Park.
 Deep, sparkling pools connected by rushing chutes of water are surrounded by a natural rocky playground.
 The smooth basalt drenched in full sun is also a great spot to catch some rays.
 Just upstream of Bear Hole is the old diversion dam where additional pools can be found.
 Note that water currents in this area can be strong, especially in the winter and spring.
 Stay safe during your visit!